1.) How are Atkinson Scholarship recipients selected?

 We assess applications in three areas:

-2. “Merit” which includes extracurricular activities, leadership, work experience, student essays (writing quality and content) and recommendations
+“Merit” includes extracurricular activities, leadership, work experience, student essays (writing quality and content) and recommendations.

-For Merit, we review two essays submitted by the applicant, two appraisals and a list or resume of extracurricular activities.
+For Merit, we review two essays submitted by the applicant, two appraisals and a list or resume of extracurricular activities and work experience.
 This subjective piece of the application is reviewed and rated by a committee comprised of Foundation board members and staff.
 Ratings are then averaged into a single score.

 For Financial Need, we calculate Expected Family Contribution (EFC) using a formula developed by the IRS.
 Foundation staff set an EFC “ceiling” each year after receiving applications and comparing the applicant pool.
-In 1996, the first year of the program, our EFC threshold was $15K.
-In the last few years, the ceiling has fluctuated around $50-60K.
+In 1996, the first year of the program, our EFC threshold was $15,000.
+In the last few years, the ceiling has fluctuated around $60,000.
 Students with EFCs above the ceiling are taken out of consideration.
-(See more under #5.
-Will I meet the Financial Eligibility requirements?)
+(Go to our Thoughts on Financial Need page for more information.)

-We then interview the top candidates and select 15 recipients.
+We then interview the top candidates and select around 15 recipients.

 2.)
 Who is the ideal Atkinson Scholar?

 There’s no single “ideal.”
-The Atkinson Scholarship is truly a “combination” award which is why you’ll see an eclectic group of teens among our 15 recipients: Students who have demonstrated outstanding leadership, students with tremendous financial need and students with high GPAs with lesser need are all excellent candidates.
+The Atkinson Scholarship is truly a “combination” award which is why you’ll see an eclectic group of students among our recipients: Students who have demonstrated outstanding leadership, students with tremendous financial need and students with high GPAs with lesser need are all excellent candidates.

 We also look for that ubiquitous quality that we call “promise.”
 Some of our most satisfying awards have gone to students who might have started high school slowly but orchestrated a turnaround, particularly in academics or leadership.
 We’re talking about young people, after all.
 Many don’t come into their own until their late teens (or later).